Meet The Team

 She takes a person-centered approach to counseling and adjusts the modality being used to meet the client where he or she is at the moment.
 Alexis likes to provide a warm and welcoming environment where clients feel free to be themselves in order to create meaningful change in their lives.
 She is neurodiversity affirming and LGBTQIA+ affirming.

-Alexis accepts the following insurances: Aetna and Cigna/Evernorth.
+Alexis accepts the following insurances: Aetna, BCBS, Cigna/Evernorth and MedCost.

 Anne Velasco, MSW, LCSW, LCAS